jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ```python
         self.assertFalse(True)
 ```
-the terminal updates to show
+the terminal updates to show a failure
 ```python
 E       AssertionError: True is not false
 ```